 The generator will be installed on August 25th and the library will be closed that day.

 We have water in the basement from the recent rains.
 Gary Roberts and Kim were contacted.
 Gary suggested that we work on it a step at a time and buy a dehumidifier and Kim will buy it.
 The downspouts need to be cleaned out and reattached and the grading in the back needs to be redone.

 In March of next year, Teresa would also like to contract with a gardening company who will come every 3 or 4 weeks and maintain the garden beds and also clean out the gutters, especially the gutter above the shed outside the back door of the building.

-TheThis is the gutter that contributes to water problems in the basement.
+This is the gutter that contributes to water problems in the basement.

 The parking lot was resurfaced and new lines were recently painted